open-ephys/gui-docs/source/User-Manual/Plugins/Rhythm-FPGA.rst

 DSP button
 ###########

-in addition to the analog filters, the Intan chips also have an on-chip DSP high cut filter for removing the DC offset on each channel.
+in addition to the analog filters, the Intan chips also have an on-chip DSP high-pass filter for removing the DC offset on each channel.
 This can be toggled on and off by clicking the "DSP" button (yellow = on), and the cutoff frequency can be changed by typing a value into the associated text box.
 Again, there are only certain values for the cutoff frequency; the chip will choose the one closest to what you selected and return this value to the GUI.

 Audio output
 #############